ARGOS-telescope/argosim/_sources/installation.md

 ### Build the docker image (optional)
 ```
+cd argosim
 docker build -t ghcr.io/argos-telescope/argosim:main .
 ```
-Build the doker image from the argosim repository.
+Build the doker image from the argosim repository directory.
+The image will be tagged as `ghcr.io/argos-telescope/argosim:main`.
+This step is optional if you want to use the pre-built image from the GitHub container registry.
+You can skip this step and go directly to the next section to pull the image from the registry.

 ### Pull the docker image
 ```